the-goats/Goat/packages/goat/README.md

 #### Fractal
 Initialize a styleguide using Fractal.

+### Using Third party modules
+Goat modules are installable directly from Goat itself.
+By running `goat settings add MODULE_NAME`, goat will install the module (npm package) globaly on your system and add it to the configuration.
+After this, the module can be used on your system.

 ## Usage
 #### Initialize
 To start using goat in your project, just run `goat init`.